STM1001 Topic 1: Introduction to statistics and presenting data

 Descriptive statistics involves summarising and displaying data via graphical and numerical means.

-The table below displays the number of episodes in each season of Breaking Bad (Wikipedia 2021).
+The table below displays the number of episodes in each season of popular television series, Breaking Bad (Wikipedia 2021).
 This is called a frequency table.

 |Number of Episodes||7||13||13||13||8||8|